 When the cops appeared in the kitchen they asked what I had done to my wife’s head.
 Because I assumed they were using the word “head” in a 1960s slang way I told them she was probably psychologically worked up about the possibility of divorce.
 No, that’s not what they meant.
 She complained I hit her on the head and she wanted me arrested.
 I didn’t have a lot of time to react to this dire news before my wife appeared and breathlessly announced to all that she intended to go to a hospital, then flew out of the apartment with the baby.
 The cops confided they didn’t want to arrest me.
 Her abrupt departure saved them the trouble of having to make a tough decision.

-The Family Court judge we appeared before didn’t let the hearing proceed once he was informed we had an ongoing case in Supreme Court – the name of the court in New York that gets first crack at most divorce cases.
+The Family Court judge we appeared before didn’t let the hearing proceed once he was informed we had an ongoing case in Supreme Court – the name of the court in New York that gets first crack at lots of divorce cases.
 The imposing name shouldn’t lead the uninformed reader to assume the court is the most supreme court in the pecking order of courts in New York.
 The Supreme Court of the State of New York in the state‘s legal system is less supreme than two higher courts with less imposing names.
-Which leads some to wonder: if they can’t get their names right, what can they get right?
+Which leads some to wonder: if New York can’t get their court’s names right, what can they get right?

 The Family Court judge was following the well-worn principle that once an action is started in one court the same parties are not permitted to begin a case on the same issues in another court.